Visyond/website-hugo/site/content/pricings/new-pricing-page.md

 topTitle: Simple and Modular Pricing
 topSubTitle: ''
 bgImage: /img/Collab 1 resized 3.jpg
-pricingTitle: 'We Work With Companies Of All Sizes With A Flexible, Scalable Solution'
+pricingTitle: 'We Work with Companies of All Sizes with a Flexible, Scalable Solution'
-firstPricingSubTitle: Visyond subscriptions start at $30/user/month
+firstPricingSubTitle: Visyond features start at $25/user/month
-secondPricingSubTitle: You can combine any features from any category however you like
+secondPricingSubTitle: You can combine any features from any of the categories below
 leftCard:
+  leftCardSubTitle: >-
+    Whether you are a consultant or freelancer, it’s never been easier to manage, analyse and report spreadsheet data
+  leftCardTitle: Individual
   markdown: |-
     Build Module: